Accessing our systems

 All of Ulster’s teaching, learning and assessment systems are accessible through a standards compliant web browser such as Google Chrome, Firefox, Safari or Edge.

-Our recommendation is Google Chrome.
+Our recommendation is Edge.

 You will need access to a reliable internet connection to help with your study in a blended learning environment.

 There are many things that can affect your internet speed including your geographical location, your distance from infrastructure and indeed other users in the household who might be sharing your internet connection.

 You can run an internet speed test which will give an indication of the speed of your connection.
 Whilst you may manage with less, you should expect to have at least 4Mbps download and upload speed for a good quality experience.

 Your internet company – Internet Service Provider (ISP) - usually has a page for tips to improve your internet connection.
 For example:

 To improve your experience if your internet connection is slow, try turning off video in live sessions and participating with audio only.

 If you live in a rural area, with poor connectivity, some students have successfully used 4G hubs, or tethered their computer through their mobile 4G network.

 A good 4G connection may be reliable enough to use if you are the only person in the household using it, but it's a good idea to run a speed test first to ensure you have adequate connectivity.